 Perhaps you’ve tried slimming clubs yourself and been back again and again.

-If you’ve got a sensitive digestion, or irritable bowel syndrome you’ll have a lot of symptoms that don’t work effectively with typical dieting approaches.
+If you’ve got a sensitive digestion, or irritable bowel syndrome you’ll likely have a lot of symptoms that don’t agree with typical dieting approaches.

 Restrictive dieting is tough